steffenhaug/plox/report.md

 ## Bézier curve equivalence classes
 I think outlining how this winding number calculation works is worth a section, even though all the math is a lot simpler compared to the cubic case I just described, and the LUT is just implemented verbatim from the referenced article.
-The LUT solution is so _mindbogglingly clever_ that I can't help myself.
+The LUT solution is so _mind-bogglingly clever_ that I can't help myself.

 First of all, the Bernstein polynomial representation of a quadratic Bézier curve is